Renuka-3/Family_microbiome/README.md

 ## Analysis scripts and visualization
 Use the following scripts to perform the respective analysis in RStudio.

-Use the following command to reproduce the analysis and generate the output file
+Use the following command to reproduce the analysis and generate the output file as a .md document
 ```
 rmarkdown::render("FILENAME.Rmd", output_format="md_document")
 ```